Clubs & Amenities

 Green Steps, Monthly

 Click to access information about Green StepsGreen Steps’ mission is to promote environmental stewardship in our community.
-Anyone curious about our work or interested in helping out is welcome to come to our meetings, which are posted on the Resident Calendar and Management Matters.
+Anyone curious about our work or interested in helping out is welcome to come to our meetings, which are posted on the Community Calendar and Management Matters.
 Green Steps’ informational tips are archived; click on the Green Steps logo.
 For more information please email Stan DeOrsey.

 Highland Green Community Garden, Varies with Season